-Tithe apportionments, with their associated maps, are to be made available online as part of the Tithe Maps Online project.
-Funding from Devon County Council paid for the scanning of the maps and is continuing to fund further phases of the project, to eventually make these maps and apportionments available without having to visit the record office.
+Tithe apportionments, with their associated maps, are to be made available online as part of the Tithe Maps Online Project.
+Funding from Devon County Council paid for the scanning of the maps and is continuing to fund further phases of the project, to eventually make these maps and apportionments available without having to visit the Devon Heritage Centre.

-The third and final stage of the project aims to link the apportionment details to each field on the map, thus making information about ownership, occupancy, acreage, and state of cultivation instantly accessible.
+The final stage of the project is supposed to link the apportionment details to each field on the map, thus making information about ownership, occupancy, acreage, and state of cultivation instantly accessible.

-For this final stage the apportionment information has needed to be transferred to a spreadsheet in a standard format, and this could only be done by reading the original document, or an image of it, and keying in the separate pieces of data to a computer.
-This was accomplished very successfully by volunteers for a large part of East Devon during the Parishscapes project, and groups elsewhere in the county have produced transcriptions or are in the process of doing so.
+For this final stage the apportionment information had to be transferred to a spreadsheet in a standard format, and this could only be done by reading the original document, or an image of it, and keying the separate pieces of data onto a an Excel spreadsheet.
+This was done by volunteers during the East Devon Parishscapes project, and groups elsewhere in the county have produced transcriptions or are in the process of doing so.

-Since 2011, we have been extending transcription to cover the whole of Devon’s tithe apportionments, and for this more volunteers were needed.
-The Devon Record Office purchased greyscale digital copies of the 472 tithe apportionments from the National Archives for volunteers to use, and thus supplied copies of these apportionment images on CD-Rom to transcribers.
-Our volunteers’ coordinator has supplied detailed instructions for transcription and liaises with transcribers who are still working on transcripts.
-The documents themselves are generally written in a clear hand and are not too difficult to read.
+From 2011, we extended transcription to cover the whole of Devon’s tithe apportionments, and for this more volunteers were needed.
+The former Devon Record Office (now renamed Devon Heritage Centre) purchased greyscale digital copies of the 472 tithe apportionments from the National Archives for volunteers to use, and thus supplied copies of these apportionment images on CD-Rom to transcribers.